Cross-Domain Few-Shot Segmentation via Ordinary Differential Equations over Time Intervals: FSS-TIs for CD-FSS

 \subsection{Method Overview}

-Fig. \ref{FIG_OVERVIEW} illustrates the overall data flow of the proposed method FSS-TIs, which consists of two parts: source domain training and target domain fine-tuning.
+Fig. \ref{FIG_OVERVIEW} illustrates the overall data flow of FSS-TIs, which consist of two parts: source-domain training and target-domain fine-tuning.
 At the center of this framework is the all-in-one module TTIs, which serves as the core of the method.
-Built upon the fast Fourier transform, TTIs integrates spectral random perturbation with the process of searching for domain-agnostic feature spaces through an ODE relationship.
-This is then combined with the classical few-shot segmentation procedure, where loss functions and regularization terms are specifically designed according to TTIs, ultimately forming the cross-domain FSS method, FSS-TIs.
-As can be observed, the overall data flow of FSS-TIs is concise, and its model architecture is equally streamlined, fully aligning with our original design intention.
+As can be observed, the overall data flow of FSS-TIs is concise, and the model's architecture is equally streamlined, fully aligning with our original design intention.